erskin19/TC349/week2/fishbowl/doc/extend.md

 Apart from that it is possible to add start-up screens for web apps on iOS.
 This basically works by defining `apple-touch-startup-image` with an according link to the image.
-Since iOS devices have different screen resolutions it is necessary to add media queries to detect which image to load.
+Since iOS devices have different screen resliutions it is necessary to add media queries to detect which image to load.
 Here is an example for a retina iPhone: